-Learning Braille – Introduction to Braille Basics
+Learning Braille – Braille Basics and alphabet A- J

 For my Braille lesson today, I will be familiarizing myself with the alphabet and numbers in the Unified English Braille(UEB) so that when I want to start typing to practice braille I will already understand all I need to know.